-Class schedules are posted in the School of Nursing office and each student has a copy.
+Class schedules are posted in the School of Nursing office and on Edvance360 for student access.
 Schedules are subject to change based upon course demands.

 CLINICAL SCHEDULE

 All facilities that are utilized for clinical experience are provided with a written schedule and clinical objectives.
 Clinical schedules are posted in the School of Nursing office and Beebe Healthcare.
 Schedules are subject to change based upon course demands.